 As mentioned at the start of this article, the statistics for businesses surviving without a business continuity and disaster recovery plan do not read well:

-Hopefully reading this article has started to get you thinking (if you weren’t already) about business continuity and disaster recovery.
+Hopefully reading this article has provided support for your own planning around business continuity and disaster recovery.
 You tend to only hear stories about these areas of IT when there has been poor or no planning (and disastrous consequences as a result), but an effective BC/DR strategy doesn’t have to be cumbersome or expensive.
 It could be something as simple as having a list of contact numbers for staff, or asking staff to take their laptops home each night.
 Imagine not having this in place if your office (and surrounding area) floods, for example.

 Every part of your business needs BC and DR built in, particularly that cloud infrastructure which relies on newer technology than your existing/previous infrastructure.
 Was full consideration for example given as to how your cloud-based services/data will be restored during their set-up?
-Remember, not having access to the physical hardware behind this infrastructure brings its own set of challenges (and if you want to find out more about this aspect of BC/DR, get in touch – Box UK is both an official AWS and Microsoft Partner, so we’re highly familiar with the full stack of cloud solutions that both offer).
+Remember, not having access to the physical hardware behind this infrastructure brings its own set of challenges (and if you want to find out more about this aspect of BC/DR, get in touch – Box UK is both an official AWS and Microsoft Partner and has extensive experience in Google Cloud, so we’re highly familiar with the full stack of cloud solutions that both offer).

 And finally, don’t ever forget that business continuity and disaster recovery aren’t just the responsibility of the IT team/department.
 If the IT team are unaware of how the finance team are using their accounting software or where this information is kept, for example, they are not going to be able to ensure that it is backed up and able to be easily restored if needed.
 Everybody, therefore, has a role to play in ensuring that the business can survive any catastrophe – from human error to natural disaster.